Ina Beasley

-Dr. Ina M Beasley (1898 - 1994) was an English educator, author and lecturer, who worked in education in Sudan from 1939–1949.
+Dr. Ina M Beasley (1898–1994) was an English educator, author and lecturer, who worked in education in Sudan from 1939 to 1949.

 Biography

 Ina Beasley was born in England in 1898.
 During her early life, her family holidayed in Margate, Kent.
-Between 1919 to 1921, she studied at University College London, and in 1922, she was awarded a Teacher's Diploma from the Institute of Education, London.
+Between 1919 and 1921, she studied at University College London, and in 1922, she was awarded a Teacher's Diploma from the Institute of Education, London.
 She taught in the Adult Education Department at the University of Nottingham until 1930, when she traveled with her husband to his posting in Burma.
-At Nottingham she became interested in Russian literature and studied for her PhD thesis on ‘The Dramatic Art of Ostrovsky’ - it was awarded externally in 1931.
+At Nottingham she became interested in Russian literature and studied for her PhD thesis on ‘The Dramatic Art of Ostrovsky’ – it was awarded externally in 1931.
 She published an introduction to the playwright in 1928.

 During her time in Burma she worked as a lecturer and as a tutor to women students at Rangoon University.
 By 1939, there had been a crisis in her marriage and Beasley had returned to England with her daughter.
 She needed employment and having enjoyed many aspects of life in Burma, chose to join the Sudan Service.
 Beasley recalled in her diary that this job provided an adequate salary to cover boarding school costs for her daughter and provided enough annual leave that they could spend summer holidays together.